jasminemathieu/Backup-and-Recovery/README.md

 ![confirm restore](https://imgur.com/ep6oO7G.jpg)

 ## Conclusion
-In this project, I was able to successfully configure and complete a full cloud-native backup service and machine restore in Azure.
+In this project, I was able to successfully configure and complete a full cloud-native backup service and machine restore to 100% data availability in Azure.
 Both methods prove to be powerful on-premises data protection solutions, useful in events of service disruptions, accidental deletions or corruption of data.
 It's equally secure, scalable, and cost-effective as it is simple to architect, highly available, and resilient.

 ## fin